Tag: freedom

 Psalm 25:1–10; Psalm 32; Matthew 9:2–13

 Have you ever carried something really heavy for a while and then put down?
-Do you that moment when you put it down?
+Do you remember that moment when you put it down?
 That feeling of freedom?

 That is should be just a taste of the feeling that the Psalmist brings out: